This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 How Doubled Die Coins Are Made

-A hub is created by reducing down the image from an 8” to 12” plaster model.
+A hub is created by reducing down the image from an 8-inch to 12-inch plaster model.

-Sometimes, when a die is created, the hub will accidentally create two images on the coin, which will usually appear as a slight, overlapping misalignment of the same design twice on part of the coin.
+Sometimes, when a die is created, the hub will accidentally create two images on the coin.
+This will usually appear as a slight, overlapping misalignment of the same design twice on part of the coin.

 How Much Are Doubled Die Coins Worth?

 In many cases, the news media has publicized the discovery of a doubled die.
 In other situations, a certain doubled die will have a sort of cult following within the greater hobby of coin collecting.

 In many cases though, a doubled die coin is worth a certain value largely because it made the news and became a well-known and widely desired coin.
-Take, for example, the 1995 doubled die Lincoln cent, which is now a $25 coin that hit the national airwaves when it was first discovered.
+Take, for example, the 1995 doubled die Lincoln cent, which is now a $20 coin that hit the national airwaves when it was first discovered.

 Popular Doubled Die Coins

-- 1917 doubled die obverse cent – $150
+- 1917 doubled die obverse cent – $100

 - 1955 doubled die obverse cent – $1,500